jakewvincent/jakewvincent.github.io/cv.md

 {: .sectionnolist}

 ### Awards and Honors
+2020: Outstanding Teaching Assistant Award.\\
 2015: Inducted into Phi Beta Kappa.\\
 2015: Chancellor's Award, UC Santa Cruz.
 (Also entails Dean's Award.)
 Project title: *Rhyme in the Chamorro language poetry of Joaquin Flores Borja (And what it tells us about poetry and language)*.\\
 2015: Humanities Undergraduate Research Award (HUGRA), Institute for Humanities Research, UC Santa Cruz.
-Bertha N. Melkonian Prize.\\
+Bertha N. Melkonian Prize.
 {: .sectionnolist}

 ### Grants and Fellowships